Work visa requirements for South African immigration

 - Where the applicant has a job offer

-Where the applicant requires a work permit / visa and does not have a job offer:
+Where the applicant requires a work visa and does not have a job offer:

-Where the applicant requires a work permit / visa and has a job offer
+Where the applicant requires a work visa and has a job offer

-There exists three options for applying for immigration to South Africa via a work permit / visa where the applicant has a job offer:
+There exists three options for applying for immigration to South Africa via a work visa where the applicant has a job offer:

 companies or companies with a shared interest.
-The permit / visa allows the employee to relocate to South Africa and undertake employment for a certain period of time and only for the specified employer.
+The visa allows the employee to relocate to South Africa and undertake employment for a certain period of time and only for the specified employer.

-- General work permit / visa - Where an individual does not meet the criteria of any of the above work permits or visas an application would have to made under the General
+- General work visa - Where an individual does not meet the criteria of any of the above work visas an application would have to made under the General

-Work Permit / Visa category.
-According to the South African Immigration Act, the applicant for a General Work Permits / visa has to provide a conditional offer of employment from a South African based employer.
+Work Visa category.
+According to the South African Immigration Act, the applicant for a General Work visa has to provide a conditional offer of employment from a South African based employer.
 In addition also documentation, confirming that the employer has fully endeavoured to employ South African citizens or residents.
-Learn more about the requirements for a work permit here.
+Learn more about the requirements for a work visa here.

-Can I apply for Permanent Residency with a work permit / visa?
+Can I apply for Permanent Residency with a work visa?

-Obtaining permanent residency via the work permit / visa option inevitably means first having to not just get temporary residency but also maintain it for a 5 year period of time.
-The only exception to this rule is for those who qualify to apply for an the Exceptional skills permit / visa.
-Intra company transfer permits are not considered within this 5 year rule.
+Obtaining permanent residency via the work visa option inevitably means first having to not just get temporary residency but also maintain it for a 5 year period of time.
+Intra company transfer visa are not considered within this 5 year rule.

 Can my family come with me?